Rishabbh-Sahu/ignore_email_address_classifier/README.md

 # ignore_email_address_classifier

 #### About this project
 This repo can be used for any text (english lanugage) classification task leveraging **Bert-tokenizer, CNN layers and framework "Tensorflow 2.4"**.
 By using few specific keyworks like "donotreply", "no-reply", "unsubscribe" etc. in the email address, I'd created labels as important/ignore-emails to enable supervised learning.
 Extended the vary concept of **tokenization to email addresses and split them into sub-tokens (sub-words)**.
-Using the bert sub-tokens embedding and training them using CNN architecture, achieved very good accuracy with a very few epochs.
+Using the **bert sub-tokens embedding** and training them using **CNN architecture**, achieved very good accuracy with a very few epochs.
 To enable GPU support, please do enable CUDA-11 in windows/linux/mac virtual environment for tf2.4 or use CUDA 10.1 for tf2.3.

 #### Getting started
 - create virtual environment